gne-ldh/Team-NotWorthy/Team Website/README.md

 > Tap login to login if you are an existing user.

-* Sign up (For new users)

-> New user can create their account by clicking on sign up botton.

-> Enter required details and click sign up.

-> Your account will be created.
-Now you can login using your username and password on sign in page.

 * Using Budget Calculator

 > Once logged in you will be redirected to the calculator page.
 Calculator can also be used without logging in.